vmware-archive/ruby-client/README-cli.md

            [-p port] [-H host] [-n] [-T tag...] <metric> <value>
   wavefront write file [-DV] [-c file] [-P profile] [-E proxy] [-H host]
            [-p port] [-n] [-F format] [-m metric] [-T tag...] <file>
+  wavefront write --help

+Global options:
+  -c, --config=FILE    path to configuration file [/home/rob/.wavefront] -P, --profile=NAME   profile in configuration file [default] -D, --debug          enable debug mode
+  -V, --verbose        be verbose
+  -h, --help           show this message

 Options:
-  -E, --proxy=URI      proxy endpoint [default: wavefront] -t, --time=TIME      time of data point (omit to use current time) -H, --host=STRING    source host [default: box]
+  -E, --proxy=URI            proxy endpoint [wavefront] -t, --time=TIME            time of data point (omit to use current time) -H, --host=STRING          source host [box]
-  -p, --port=INT       Wavefront proxy port [default: 2878] -T, --tag=TAG        point tag in key=value form
+  -p, --port=INT             Wavefront proxy port [2878]
-  -F, --format=STRING  format of input file or stdin [default: tmv] -n, --noop           show the metric without sending it -m, --metric=STRING  the metric path to which contents of a file will be
+  -T, --tag=TAG              point tag in key=value form -F, --infileformat=STRING  format of input file or stdin [tmv] -n, --noop                 show the metric without sending it -m, --metric=STRING        the metric path to which contents of a
-                       assigned.
+                             file will be assigned.
 If the file contains a metric name, the two will be concatenated

-  -V, --verbose        be verbose
+Files are whitespace separated, and fields can be defined with the -F option.
+Use 't' for timestamp; 'm' for metric name; 'v' for value and 'T' for tags.
+Put 'T' last.
 ```

 `write` has two sub-commands: `write point` and `write file`.
 Both